ilestis/currency/README.md

 # Settings

-You can change the precision of exchange rates during the seeting process by editing the `.env` file and changing the value for `APP_RATE_PRECISION`.
+You can change the precision of exchange rates during the setting up process by editing the `.env` file and changing the value for `APP_RATE_PRECISION`.

+# Running Tests

+You can run tests with phpunit.
+Before you do, make sure to re-seed your db.

+    php artisan db:seed
+    ./vendor/bin/phpunit